malan88/reviews/20181116_the_endless.md

 be an interesting riff on the nature of the unknown and sublime.
 Especially when it starts with this quote from H.P.
 Lovecraft:

->The odlest and strongest emotion of mankind is fear, and the oldest and
+>The oldest and strongest emotion of mankind is fear, and the oldest and
 >strongest kind of fear is fear of the Unknown.

 (Don't get me started on the fact that they used two separate quotes, and that